OpenNews/srccon/transcripts/SRCCON2017-hamilton-or-burr.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Are you Hamilton or Burr?
-How to benignly manipulate the people around you Session facilitator(s): Hannah Birch
+# Are you Hamilton or Burr?
+How to benignly manipulate the people around you

+### Session facilitator(s): Hannah Birch

-Day & Time: Thursday, 10-11:15am
+### Day & Time: Thursday, 10-11:15am

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 HANNAH: Good morning.
 Welcome to SRCCON.
 Do we have anybody from the northeast?
 I'm really glad that you're here.
 I'm glad that you made it.